1717-01-24

 Set limitations.

-In the worst case scenario, they’ll become overwhelmed and provide no feedback at all.
+In the worst-case scenario, they’ll become overwhelmed and provide no feedback at all.

 Less is better.

 If you have a couple of design options crafted, you need to make sure that you give clear instructions and background information.
-Elaborate why you created certain versions and options.
+Elaborate on why you created certain versions and options.

 Present the problem.

-While collecting design feedback you need to make sure that you don’t lose focus.
-Don’t just present a solution, when people need to be aware of the problem in the first place.
+While collecting design feedback, you need to make sure that you don’t lose focus.
+Don’t just present a solution when people need to be aware of the problem in the first place.

 Appreciate feedback.